Vehrik/FarOut/Characters/2-Vitals.md

 0 || 3 + Heart
 --------------

     Your Character has a limited number of Challenge they can preform before they become utterly exhausted.
-Whenever your Character attempts a Challenge, the card drawn from the Play Deck is placed into your Upper Chakra with its face pointing downward.
-These cards must be exchanged for Stamina in order to be used again.
+FarOut utilizes a Chakra system to simulate exhaustion in Creatures, and it revolves around your Stamina points.
+Additionally, utilizing Magic requires the use of Stamina.
+It needs to be used wisely, as you can end up in situations where your Character, while otherwise perfectly healthy, collapses to the floor unable to move!

-    You have a number of Stamina points equivalent to 3 plus the value of both Capacities, however this value cannot be lower than 0.
+    You have a number of Stamina points equivalent to 3 plus your Heart Core, however this value cannot be lower than 0 in the event that your Heart Core has a negative value.

-    You may either expend 1 point of Stamina or take a -1 penalty to a Core in order to move the cards in the Upper Chakra into the Play Deck, then shuffle the Play Deck.

-    Additionally, you may expend 2 points of Stamina, take a -2 penalty to a Core, or a combination of both in order to place the Upper Chakra on the top of your Play Deck, then resume play *WITHOUT* shuffling the replenished Play Deck.

-    You may expend Stamina At Will.
-This means you can do it during your Turn or anyone else's Turn during combat.
-You may choose to not expend Stamina, even in instances where it would lead to death for your Character.

-    Some items, spells, narrative events, and environmental hazards Exhaust the Character.
-When Exhausted, before the Creature Attempts another CHallenge, all Cards that were in the Character's Upper Chakra are placed into the Lower Chakra with their face pointing downward.
-While Exhausted, all discarded Cards go into your Lower Chakra.

-    Cards in the Lower Chakra may be recovered in the same way you may recover cards in the Upper Chakra, but their Stamina/Core Penalty cost is doubled.
-Cards that fall into the Lower Chakra remain there until bought back with Stamina.

-    Stamina is only recovered after a Rest assuming the Character's nutritional needs are met.
-Alternatively, a Character is able to take a Break and recover 13 Cards from the Upper Chakra per hour they Break for.

 MOMENTUM
 --------